“Why does my range drop when it’s cold?” is one of the most common questions we hear.

 What happens when I store my EV in the heat?

 Batteries will degrade in the heat.
 A process known as “calendar aging” refers to battery degradation that happens regardless of use.
 It is largely due to growth in the protective layer around the anode (SEI).
 At high temperatures, reactions happen faster and its protective structure can degrade.
 The physical reason that heat causes faster degradation is because ions and other battery particles move through this layer via diffusion, which is directly correlated to temperature.
 Heat increases the rate of chemical reactions so much, secondary reactions may also occur at high temperatures, creating new inert compounds and increasing impedance, according to studies by Vetter et al.

 What happens when I charge my EV in the heat?

-Another way that high temperature damages batteries is during charging.
+High temperatures can damage batteries during charging.
 High temperatures increase the effective force of the electric current that drives lithium ions from one node of the battery to the other, causing physical stress and damage on the receiving end.
 The higher the temperature - or the higher the current - the more stress fractures and damage the battery node experiences.
 All these little fissures and cracks become surfaces for secondary reactions, using up available lithium and creating compounds that hinder the free flow of energy.

 Again, we can be a little more technical for those who are curious.
 Intercalation, discussed above, is necessary to make a lithium ion battery work, but does cause physical stress to anode.
 When you charge at higher temperatures, the lithium ions intercalate more forcefully, often generating small cracks and fissures.
 This creates new surfaces for chemical reactions between the anode and the available lithium, mainly new areas for extra SEI growth.
 Any additional reactions use up lithium and lead to capacity fade.
 Additionally, if all the ions can’t find storage within the anode grid, they may get stuck outside the anode and undergo chemical reactions that create inert substances, including lithium plating.
 Both of these effects can increase the internal resistance of the battery and lower its available power.